geomatics-io/ObjectListView/docs/recipes.rst

 43. How can I make checkboxes keep their values when filtering an ObjectListView?
 ---------------------------------------------------------------------------------

-Set `PersistentCheckboxes` to *true*.
+Set `PersistentCheckboxes` to *true* (this is the default).

-By default, the "checkedness" of a row is maintained by the underlying ListView control.
+The "checkedness" of a row is maintained by the underlying ListView control.
 However, when the contents of the control are rebuild -- either by calling `BuildList()` or by applying or removing a filter -- this "checkedness" is lost since all the underlying `ListViewItems` are destroyed and recreated.